What is the term used to describe the maximum number of i...

 Carrying capacity refers to the maximum number of individuals of a species that a particular environment can sustain over a prolonged period of time.
 It represents the balance between the available resources in the environment and the population's demand for those resources.

-Which of the following structures is not essential in a wind pollinated flower? ...
+Which of the following practices is a wildlife conservation method? ...